 I can tell you from personal experience that trying to out-asshole an asshole doesn’t lead to anything being better.
 On the contrary, it just makes everyone meaner and angrier and ruins lives.

 I have learned that when someone in your life is a total asshole, then rather than try to change them, simply make a plan to get away from them.

 Don’t feel the need to fix things or rationalize why you’re making a change; just find a way to get away.

 Move jobs, homes, or countries if you have to – but make a plan to get away from people who are perennial assholes.
 Of course, if other people choose to stay around them, that’s their choice.
 But you have to move on.

-Not giving you time and attention to a person who is being an asshole is the best form of punishment for them.
-If you aren’t available for them, they can’t get their way with you.
+Not giving your time and attention to a person who is being an asshole is the best form of punishment for them.
+If you aren’t present to experience their bad behavior, they can’t get their way with you.

 In short, don’t try to deal with an asshole; just find a way not to be around them.